 So let's get started with a few notions of sign language to teach you how to sign around periods !

-Signing "I have my period" in sign language
+Signing "j'ai mes periods " in sign language

 Signing "I need sanitary protection" in sign language

 To ask someone for sanitary protection, you'll start by expressing the "protection" sign.
 To do this, position your right hand at a right angle, as if making a duckbill.
 Your left hand should be flat under your right hand.
 Then take it down a notch to express the word "protection".